FreeBSD-Ask/FreeBSD-Ask/qian-yan/zhi-du-zhe-jie-fang-si-xiang-hui-gui-ben-zhen-gao-yang-ren-dao-zhu-yi-bu-zou-ku-nan-zhe-xue-de-xie-lu.md

 >
 > On Fri, 25 Aug 2000, Jamie Lokier wrote:
 >
 >> Well well.
-I think it's possible to over the best of user-space ”fake“
+I think it's possible to over the best of user-space “fake”
->> threads plus the advantages of ”true“ kernel threads in one blindingly
+>> threads plus the advantages of “true” kernel threads in one blindingly
 >> fast combination, in less than 8kB per thread.
 >
 > Talk is cheap.
 Show me the code.